PEERINGTestbed/client/README.md

 the namespace routes egress traffic using table 20000, which is populated by BIRD.
 The `-u` option allows the user to choose a specific upstream to route out of.
-The `-d` flag removes a given namespace; `-d` removes the namespace pointed to by `-n` and routes created through upstrema `-u`, so these parameters must be passed identically to when the namespace was created.
+The `-d` flag removes a given namespace; `-d` removes the namespace pointed to by `-n` and routes created through upstream `-u`, so these parameters must be passed identically to when the namespace was created.